-- 1.a.
-Identify sites for redevelopment as housing or mixed-use. - 1.b.
+- Identify sites for redevelopment as housing or mixed-use. - 1.b.
 Encourage infill development on lots with existing infrastructure to reduce the cost of development. - 1.c.
+Support the establishment of manufactures home communities and subdivisions to increase affordable housing options. - I.d.
 Conduct additional public engagement and education around the redevelopment of publicly owned opportunity sites and rezoning opportunities to encourage needed types of development.